-It is important to note that the document template always define what knowledge models it is compatibly with because in order to transform the answers to the document it needs to understand what the questions are and how the answers should be composed into a document.
+It is important to note that the document template always defines which knowledge models it is compatible with because in order to transform the answers to the document it needs to understand what the questions are and how the answers should be composed into a document.

-We can get existing document templates in the DSW Registry, or create our own using document template editor or DSW Template Development Kit (TDK).
+We can get existing document templates in the FAIR Wizard Registry, or create our own using document template editor or DSW Template Development Kit (TDK).